 Writing Support and Improvement Opportunities

 The annual January Term Graduate Writing Retreat offers students a time and place to work on their dissertations, publications, theses and fellowship applications.
 Multiple community members, including faculty and the Writing Center provide on-site support and resources.
-Find event and registration information on the Master Calendar by following the feed above or clicking "view all events."
+Find the event and registration information on the Master Calendar by following the feed above or clicking "view all events."

 These weekly drop-in sessions aim to help postdocs and students from all graduate programs learn to write more productively.
 These sessions help students identify writing goals and deadlines and then work towards accomplishing those goals in a supportive writing environment with other graduate students and postdocs.
 For more information on this semester’s schedule, please contact Caroline Kanaskie at firstname.lastname@example.org.

 Presentation and Oral Communication

 The Three Minute Thesis Competition cultivates students’ academic, presentation, and research communication skills.
 Presenting in a 3MT competition increases their capacity to effectively explain their research in three minutes, in a language appropriate to a non-specialist audience.
 Competitors are allowed one PowerPoint slide, but no other resources or props.
 Find event and registration information on the Master Calendar by following the feed above or clicking on "view all events."

 The Research Communications Academy is a free, annual program that trains faculty members, graduate students, and research-related staff to effectively communicate the power and impact of UNH research and scholarship to broad audiences.
 Components include workshops on orally communicating scholarly work, grant and proposal writing, media training and more.
 Find event and registration information on the Master Calendar by following the feed above or clicking on "view all events."

 The University of New Hampshire Speech-Language-Hearing Center (SLHC) is a premier center that offers a full range of speech, language and communication services to both children and adults. the SLHC also serves as a clinical training program for graduate students in the commuication sciences and disorders program.